 Background and History

-In the latter half of the century birth control pills and IUD devices were developed.
-The Supreme Court's Griswold v.
-Connecticut struck down state laws prohibiting birth control use by married couples.
+In the latter half of the century, birth control pills and IUD devices were developed.
+Then the Supreme Court's decision in Griswold v.
+Connecticut struck down state laws banning birth control use by married couples.

 Griswold v.
 Connecticut

 The Supreme Court's 1965 decision in Griswold v.
 Connecticut was an important victory for those seeking reproductive rights.
 Police arrested and fined a doctor and the Planned Parenthood League of Connecticut executive director for giving contraception advice to married couples.
 This was against Connecticut state law.